mxjxn/such.lol/README.md

 # Such.lol

-[Such.lol](https://such.lol) will be the home for Farcaster-centric jokeraces on degen L3

-Jokerace for Degen L3 with comprehensive Farcaster integration.

 ## 🎉 Farcaster Integration (Implemented)

 Such.lol features full Farcaster integration with both **MiniApp** and **Frames** support, enabling seamless contest participation directly from Farcaster.